Tara Maclay

 Tara Maclay is a fictional character created for the action-horror/fantasy television series Buffy the Vampire Slayer (1997–2003).
 She was developed by Joss Whedon and portrayed by Amber Benson.
 Tara is a shy young woman with magical talents who falls in love with Willow Rosenberg, one of the core characters.
-Together, they help Buffy Summers, who has been given superhuman powers to defeat evil forces in the fictional town of Sunnydale.
+Together, they help Buffy Summers, who has been given superhuman powers, to defeat evil forces in the fictional town of Sunnydale.

 Willow was a popular character when Tara was introduced, and the onset of their relationship was met with some resistance from fans.
 Tara grows from a reserved girl who is unsure of herself to being the moral center of Buffy's circle of friends, named the Scooby Gang.
 Her relationship with Willow is consistently positive, and the first recurring depiction of a lesbian couple on prime time network series television in the United States.
 Tara is killed by a stray gunshot toward the end of the sixth season, causing Willow to go on a rampage.
 Series writers and producers received angry protests from some fans when Tara was killed.
 Whedon upheld that it was the necessary course to take to propel Willow's story arc further; both the show's producers and Amber Benson deny that there was any malicious intent behind the decision.
 Tara was included in AfterEllen.com's Top 50 Lesbian and Bisexual Characters, ranking at No. 15.

+The book The Bewitching Hour by Ashley Poston is a Tara prequel novel that fleshes out her character more and explains how she ended up at UC Sunnydale.